HodBadichi/HodBadichi.github.io/_posts/2024-12-29-memory-parallelism-modern-cpus.md

 ## Measuring Memory Level Parallelism

 Unlike other performance metrics, MLP cannot be directly measured through PMU counters.
 Instead, best practices typically rely on either full-system simulators or analytical/partial modeling approaches to quantify MLP characteristics.
+There's growing recognition of how important this metric is - for example, recent work like the MLP stack [1] helps visualize and understand MLP throughout the entire memory hierarchy.

 One practical approach to estimate average MLP is through the following perf events:
 - `l1d_pend_miss.pending`: Total number of pending L1 data cache misses